VivienCPNV/AWA1/README.md

 ## Idea
-The idea is to make a web component, this component would be a foldable chat box peoples would be presented with a hovering button that once clicked would open a dragable window (web dragable window, not a seperate tab).
+The idea is to make a web component, this component would be a foldable chat box people would be presented with a hovering button that once clicked would open a dragable window (web dragable window, not a separate tab).
 This window would contain the basic chat features, such as :
 - Chat history
 - Username controls
 - Chat input
 - Formatter helper (maybe, it's probably not supported by the IRC protocol)
 - Emoji input

-Also, this chatbox would persist through page changes, allowing the use to browse the website all the while chatting with peoples.
+Also, this chatbox would persist through page changes, allowing the user to browse the website all the while chatting with people.

 ### Theme
 This web client would follow the visual theme of the following [HEXO theme](https://github.com/Yue-plus/hexo-theme-arknights).